The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 Two intense weeks and iOS rollout

-GraphQL open source release
+GraphQL is released as open source

 GitHub v4 and enterprise adoption